 Julius Hodge -Hodge was a former first round draft pick out of NC State.
 He's never broken into a solid role with an NBA team, and this may be his last chance.
 He's always been a heady player.
 He was a victim of a stabbing before starting his NBA career, and never has seemed to be a major prospect since (whether the stabbing has anything to do with that I don't know).

 Sean Williams - Williams will be in an NBA rotation throughout his career.
 He was considered a lottery talent out of Boston College until he got kicked out of school for drug problems.
-He seems to have gotten his act together and started many games last year for the Nets.
-He is the best shot blocker in the tournament, and a guy the Jazz would likely have picked in the first round last year if he had been available.
+He seems to have gotten his act together and

 Chris Douglas-Roberts - A huge talent and first team all-american out of memphis.
 Roberts finds a way to score, but never really looks pretty doing it.
 He has an excellent mid-range game and gets to the foul line.
 Many called him the steal of the draft.
 I don't know about that, but I do think he will stick in the league.